toobeeh/patchEx/README.md

 For usage & shortcuts visit the website.
 For an example usage, load the skribblPatchConfig in ./js.
 This patch will work with skribbl's 2021 update in any beautified version.

+## Known bugs:
+- Editing a imported injection / replacement does not work
+- Repeatedly patching often errors.
+Reloading after a patch fixes this.

+## Possible improvements:
+- Changing order of groups
+- Detailed success-output (successrate, marking a group & its patches as successful / failed)